hashicorp/terraform-plugin-framework/docs/design/validation.md

 type AttributeValueValidationFunc func(context.Context, path *tftypes.AttributePath, value attr.Value) error
 ```

 While the simplest implementation, this proposal does not allow for documentation hooks.
-It would strongly encourage all implementations to handle value type conversions since using a stronger type would risk panics that the framework cannot prevent and the compiler cannot check.

-##### `attr.ValueValidator` Generic Interface
+##### `attr.ValueValidator` Interface

 A new Go interface type could be created that defines an extensible value validation function type.
 For example: